Neck Injuries After a Car Accident

 Treatment for neck injuries is expensive, even if you have health insurance.
 The direct cost of cervical fusion surgery is over $100,000.
 That does not take into account lost wages and other expenses.
 Hospital stays can easily add up as well, even if you do not undergo surgery.
-The average hospital stay costs an average of $15,734.
+The average hospital stay costs $15,734.
 These costs can add a significant financial burden to already struggling families.

 Filing a Neck Injury Lawsuit